k3ntako/Seqeulize-Examples/ReadMe.md

 # Sequelize Examples
-Example code for [Seqeulize v5](https://sequelize.org), an ORM (object-relational mapping) for few different databases.
+Example code for [Sequelize v5](https://sequelize.org), an ORM (object-relational mapping) for few different databases.
 This example uses PostgreSQL.
 The command line program has methods that will perform simple Sequelize tasks such as inserting into and retreving from the database that I have written in `command.js` (option 1).
 Alternatively, a user can import the Sequelize models, and run their own Sequelize code in the command line (option 2).

  Main purpose of this repo is to create documentation for future me and anyone else who stumbles upon this.